 Blurring the line between cartoon and anime, children's show and young adult series, Teen Titans endeared itself to thousands of fans.
-Although it's parody sequel Teen Titans Go hasn't received the same positive reception, many still hope for a true sequel or ending to their beloved series.
+Although the show's parody sequel Teen Titans Go! hasn't received the same positive reception, many still hope for a true sequel or ending to their beloved series.

 For now, the Teen Titans movie (Trouble in Tokyo) plus appearances in the more-adult DC animated films (like Justice League vs. Teen Titans) and the Netflix live-action series will suffice.
 As we continue to hope for more adolescent fun, vote for your favorite Titan, and I'll see you at our next countdown!

 © 2018 Jeremy Gill